philiplinden/lundega/docs/tools.md

 and their respective organizations as a Gnosis multisignature wallet.
 Each ERC-721 has roles within the organization tree using Hats Protocol that can unlock certain levels of permissions for the organization.

+## config and assets
+The population should be generated from a ron file.
+We can also write the current state of the blockchain to a similar ron file.
+Bevy supports hot-reloading of assets, so we can use this to update the population and blockchain state without restarting the simulation.